aalyth/nvim/README.md

 ```Vim
 CocInstall coc-clangd coc-css coc-docker coc-html coc-html-css-support coc-java coc-json coc-python coc-rust-analyzer coc-snippets coc-toml coc-yaml
 ```
 so you don't receive any error messages while loading Neovim.
+Finally run the script `config.sh` so the setup is active at all times (if you have a previous `~/.config/nvim/init.vim` file it will be renamed to `init_old.vim`).